Why Now

 Director’s Statement

-Artistically unifying the film over the course of the story, my artwork is a powerful metaphor, providing a commentary on empowerment and resilience.
-Vibrant and intimate in execution, these paintings become vehicles for transformative art and cultural healing.
-They provide the viewer with a sense of the agency and courage that immigrants carry despite the social forces that pull them apart.
+Art has always been my refuge.
+Filming and painting my story has helped me to make sense of my journey and heal the bonds with my family and the broken parts inside me.
+Artistically unifying the film over the course of the story, the artwork becomes a vehicle for empowerment.
+Vibrant and intimate in execution, it provides the viewer with a sense of the courage that immigrants carry despite the social forces that pull them apart.

 My journey might be unique in its particulars, but its essence is shared by millions of Latina and other immigrant women who have been separated from their families in their struggle to seek out a better life, pursue a life of meaning and purpose, or simply to support their own families.